 The Exxentric flywheel training product range is optimised for a wide range of defined exercises targeting most major muscle groups.
 However, creative users can apply an infinite variety of exercises using their kBox or kPulley and various accessories for specific purposes.
 Here are some examples.

-When professional teams implement general physical preparation in their pre-season, they oftentimes rely on basic full body movement such as squats and deadlifts, or even olympic movements and derivatives like snatches or clean & jerks.
+When professional teams implement general physical preparation in their pre-season, they oftentimes rely on basic full-body movements such as squats and deadlifts, or even Olympic movements and derivatives like snatches or clean & jerks.

 Flywheel training has been scientifically proven to be more effective than traditional gravity-based training, and presents itself as a valid and reliable alternative for pro teams, especially when training camps are done elsewhere.

 Thanks to its versatility, both the kBox and the kPulley can be used for performance sports during specific phases of the training to mimic sport specific movements and angles, and get athletes ready to perform at their highest level.

 Here are some examples of flywheel training application for sports performance: